 Dr. Ken Siegel has been trained in treating sleep apnea and its most common symptoms using a non-surgical method called oral appliance therapy.
-An oral sleep apnea appliance can correct obstructive sleep apnea and snoring by repositioning the lower jaw, keeping the airway open.
+An oral appliance can correct obstructive sleep apnea and snoring by repositioning the lower jaw, keeping the airway open.

 Sleep Apnea Treatment

-During your sleep apnea treatment consultation, Dr. Siegel will check to see if any of your symptoms point towards sleep apnea.
+During your treatment consultation, Dr. Siegel will check to see if any of your symptoms point towards sleep apnea.
 If you do in fact suffer from a variety of these symptoms, Dr. Siegel will work with you to schedule a sleep study that is monitored by a sleep physician.
 Sleep studies can either be conducted at your home using an ambulatory unit, or at a local sleep laboratory.
-Dr. Siegel cannot diagnose sleep apnea but if a positive diagnosis is received, you can work with him for proper sleep apnea treatment.
+Dr. Siegel cannot diagnose sleep apnea but if a positive diagnosis is received, you can work with him for proper treatment.

 Obstructive Sleep Apnea

-Often referred to as OSA, obstructive sleep apnea is a type of sleep apnea that occurs when the airway becomes narrowed or block.
+Often referred to as OSA, obstructive sleep apnea is a type of apnea that occurs when the airway becomes narrowed or block.
 When the air way is blocked completely, breathing can stop and even partial obstruction causes breathing to become irregular.
-Sleep apnea sufferers often experience dozens or possibly even hundreds of apnea episodes each night.
+Sufferers often experience dozens or possibly even hundreds of apnea episodes each night.
 Since obstructive sleep apnea episodes (called apneas) only happen while one is sleeping, sufferers can live with the condition untreated for years, wondering why they always feel tired when they wake up.